codeforamerica/lexington-geocoder/README.md

+# This project has moved

+Active development of this project is occuring in the [streetscope](https://github.com/codeforamerica/streetscope) repository.

+This repository, the [lexington-geocoder](https://github.com/codeforamerica/lexington-geocoder), is no longer active.

 # Streetscope

 Streetscope is a service to allow people, but especially computer programs, to submit an address like '123 Main St.' and find its lat/lon coordinates and canonical parcel_id in the Lexington, KY Property Value Administrator's set of addresses.